brainstormforce/wp-themes-plugins-stats/readme.txt

 5. List of shortcodes and their outputs for plugin

 == Changelog ==

+= 1.0.2 =
+- New : Optimized the code.
+- New : Change in few shortcodes of themes/plugins.
+- Fix : Transient not Updating for themes/plugins slug.

 = 1.0.1 =
 - New : New shortcode for themes/plugins to display star ratings.